PeterThini/Final-Project-/README.md

 Future improvements
 Interactive website with great feature
 Better styling is needed
-More active website with location and real time features To include Videos and python aspects
+A more active website with location and real-time features To include Videos and Python aspects
+Create more versatile Admin privileges
+To have a more interactive website with an accessibility feature Reduce wording and replace it with visuals
+Include links to useful sites
+Include a portion for real-time market news and prospects Include a button to support groups like WhatsApp channels & Telegram groups and Discord I think we can include a USSD feature!
+A feature on all animal and agriculture laws applicable in Kenya.
+There is a need to use more improved features and technologies I believe for a beginner the website exceeds amateur skills.